 5. Dunlap R and Brulle R. Forthcoming 2015.
 The Sociology of Climate Change.
 Washington, DC: The American Sociological Association's Task Force on Climate Change.

-Bio: Rachael Shwom is a sociologist who is interested how different groups of people in society make sense of and respond to energy and climate change problems.
+Bio: Rachael Shwom is a sociologist who is interested in how different groups of people in society make sense of and respond to energy and climate change problems.
 She understands these processes as not just technological or economic processes, but inherently social and political processes.
-She is particularly focused on the role of civil society, such as environmental groups and the public in general and their role in perceiving and acting to remedy climate change.
-She has studied public opinion on climate change, non-profits decisions to partner with business to address energy issues, household energy consumption, long term risk governance, and risk communication.
+She is particularly focused on the role of civil society, such as environmental groups and the public in general, and their role in perceiving and acting to remedy climate change.
+She has studied public opinion on climate change, non-profits' decisions to partner with businesses to address energy issues, household energy consumption, long-term risk governance, and risk communication.
 She uses both quantitative and qualitative methods to study these issues including surveys, social network analysis, and semi-structured interviews.
 Her work is strongly interdisciplinary.
 She teaches undergraduate courses in Energy and Society, Innovative Solutions to Environmental Problems, an interdisciplinary class on Energy and Climate Change, and Environmental Politics.
 She also teaches graduate courses in Human Dimensions of Environmental Change, Organizations in the Environmental Movement, and Long Term Risk Assessment and Governance.

 The slides for the presentation are here (PowerPoint 2007 (.pptx) 619kB Jun2 15).